 - Satisfied or “just right”.
 You are no longer hungry, but probably will be in about three or four hours.

 - You had a few bites too many.
 You are a little uncomfortable.

 - Full.
 You definitely don’t need more food.

 - Painful.
 So full you feel like you could vomit.

-If you would like support helping navigate the ins and outs of eating after weight loss surgery, consider our Inner Circle.
+If you would like support helping navigate the ins and outs of eating after weight loss surgery, consider our online support.
 It is a place to learn, connect, be supported and succeed after weight loss surgery.
 Find out more here.